joksas/badcrossbar/README.md

 ### Voltages

 `solution.voltages` is itself a named tuple with fields `word_line` and `bit_line`.
 They represent the voltages at the nodes on the word and bit lines, respectively.
-These two types of nodes are depicted in the diagram below.
+These two types of nodes are depicted in the diagram below:

 ![Crossbar nodes](images/crossbar-nodes.png)